Singular Hodge theory for combinatorial geometries: Modules over the graded M obius algebra

 We claim that the quotient complex

-is acyclic when $k\neq 1$, and when $k=1$, it is quasi-isomorphic to the module $\N_{[\varnothing]}$ concentrated in homological degree zero.
-Given the claim, the desired result then follows from the spectral sequence relating the cohomology of a filtered complex to the cohomology of its associated graded complexes.
+is acyclic when $k\neq 0$, and when $k=0$ it is quasi-isomorphic to the module $\N_{[\varnothing]}$ concentrated in cohomological degree zero.
+Given this claim, the desired result then follows from the spectral sequence relating the cohomology of a filtered complex to the cohomology of its associated graded complexes.

 To show the above claim, we consider the short exact sequence